| 2007 |

 | 2012 |

-The MVB12B MABP (MVB12-associated β-prism) domain has a β-prism fold with a hydrophobic membrane-anchoring loop and an electropositive phosphoinositide-binding patch that binds in vitro to liposomes containing acidic lipids in a charge-density-dependent (but not stereoselective) manner; the MABP domain autonomously localizes to subcellular puncta and the plasma membrane. |
+The MVB12B MABP (MVB12-associated β-prism) domain adopts a β-prism fold with a hydrophobic membrane-anchoring loop and an electropositive phosphoinositide-binding patch, enabling binding to liposomes containing acidic lipids in a charge-density-dependent (non-stereoselective) manner.
+The MABP domain autonomously localizes to subcellular puncta and the plasma membrane, suggesting ESCRT-I acts as a coincidence detector for acidic phospholipids and protein ligands. |

-1.3-Å crystal structure, in vitro liposome-binding assay, subcellular localization by fluorescence microscopy |
+1.3-Å X-ray crystal structure, in vitro liposome-binding assay, subcellular localization by fluorescence microscopy |

 Proceedings of the National Academy of Sciences of the United States of America |